GluuFederation/docs-ce-prod/3.0.2/source/api-guide/uma-api.md

 ## UMA API Document
 User-Managed Access (UMA) is a profile of OAuth 2.0.
-UMA defines how resource owners can manipulate the protect resources.
+UMA defines how resource owners can manipulate to protect the resources.
 The client can have access by arbitrary requesting parties, which means the requesting resource can be any number of resource servers and a centralized authorization server managing the access based on protected resource rules and policies defined.